ksumm/tic-tac-toe-PP3/README.md

 ### Pyton Linter

 No errors were found when passing through [CI Python Linter](https://pep8ci.herokuapp.com/).
 However, some warnings regarding whitespace and invalid escape have shown on the result between lines 53-70.
-They don't affect the functionality of this program, they are actually necessary to make the logo display correctly.
+They don't affect the functionality of this program, and they are actually necessary to make the logo display correctly.

 ![CI Python Linter](docs/images/pylinter.png)